-Upgrades & expansion coming to IKE Hamilton Expo Center
+Upgrades & expansion coming to Ike Hamilton Expo Center

 WEST MONROE, LA (8/20/19) One of West Monroe’s most iconic event centers is about to be bigger and better than ever before.

-The Ike Hamilton Expo Center has hosted many events in its past, and now will be able to hold even more thanks to nearly a half million in matched grant dollars, courtesy of the convention of visitors bureau and the city of West Monroe.
+The Ike Hamilton Expo Center has hosted many events in its past, and now will be able to hold even more thanks to nearly a half million in matched grant dollars, courtesy of the Convention and Visitors Bureau and the City of West Monroe.

-The grant money will go towards things like… “electrical upgrades, a lot of that will take place in the outdoor arena.
+Leaders at the Ike say the grant money will go towards many improvements.
+“Electrical upgrades, a lot of that will take place in the outdoor arena.
 We’re going to get two hundred temporary stalls.
 The piece of equipment that we’re going to use is actually the piece of equipment that’s on the back of a tractor that allows us to rake the dirt and either make it fluffy” says Robin Hatten, Director of the Ike Hamilton Center.

 “We didn’t have all of the ties and the power to be able to do everybody, so we want to make sure that we got those numbers, capability to do larger number shows which gives us the capability to do more of them, and more people in town means more money to the community ” says Alana Cooper, President & CEO of the Convention and Visitor’s Bureau.